 Much of Detroit's vacant land portfolio is on scattered sites, so strategic land assembly, holding, and disposition policies and actions are needed in order to achieve a cohesive open space network over time.
-The Detroit Future City Strategic Framework lays out a land use framework that can be used to guide decision-making around the assembly and disposition of land within the Detroit, but an open space plan is needed to provide more specific guidance based on the desired open space types.
+The Detroit Future City Strategic Framework lays out a land use framework that can be used to quide decision-making around the assembly and disposition of land within the Detroit, but an open space plan is needed to provide more specific guidance based on the desired open space types.
 Depending on the area of the city and the type of desired open space, the assembly, holding, and disposition strategies will vary.

 Assembling land to create contiguous areas of open space is an important strategy to achieve the open space network, especially for those open space types that require larger, contiguous areas such as areas that provide habitat.
+Land swaps hold potential as a tool to assemble contiquous properties to achieve a more impactful open space network, particularly for greenways or other open space types where contiguity is critical.
 Land assembly can take time, in some cases generations, so a holding strategy during assembly is also critical.
 Because the land assembly and holding strategies could take years or decades, there needs to be clear strategies for temporary uses that work to stabilize and improve quality of life for residents and businesses nearby.
 For example, if the open space planning process identifies an area for a permanent prairie in one area of the city to provide important habitat and stormwater management, but the area currently has a variety of uses and ownership, the interim strategy could be to hold the publicly owned vacant land and create smaller scattered meadows with a long term goal of creating a connected prairie.
 The scattered meadows would still have significant positive impacts on stormwater and on quality of life while working to assemble a larger site.